ironmansoftware/universal-automation-documentation/betaquickstart.md

 3. Import the Universal Automation PowerShell Module and the Universal Automation Dashboard Module.

+{% hint style="warning" %}
+NOTE: You should ensure to first UNBLOCK THE ZIP file and the extracted files if using windows afte downloading and extracting the files.
+Otherwise Windows may prevent the script module from loading properly.
+``dir -recurse | Unblock-File``
+{% endhint %}

 ```text
 Import-Module "PATHTOMODULEFOLDER\UniversalAutomation.psd1" -Force
 Import-Module "PATHTOMODULEFOLDER\UniversalAutomation.Dashboard.psd1" -Force